Sheerpower Logo

 Example

-phone$ = "8085551212" // Create a view into the first 3 characters VIEW area$ INTO phone$: position 1, length 3 print area$ // Output: 808 // Create a view into the last 3 characters VIEW area$ INTO phone$: position -3, length 3 print area$ // Output: 212 // Modify the source string phone$ = "7022229999" // area$ updates automatically print area$ // Output: 702 // Overwriting a view updates the source lset area$ = "abc" print phone$ // Output: abc2229999 phone$ = "" print area$ // Output: (empty string), since phone$ now has zero length.
+phone$ = "8085551212" // Create a view into the first 3 characters VIEW area$ INTO phone$, MID 1,3 PRINT area$ // Output: 808 // Create a view into the last 3 characters VIEW area$ INTO phone$, MID -3,3 PRINT area$ // Output: 212 // Modify the source string phone$ = "7022229999" // area$ updates automatically PRINT area$ // Output: 702 // Overwriting a view updates the source LSET area$ = "abc" PRINT phone$ // Output: abc2229999 phone$ = "" PRINT area$ // Output: (empty string)

-The VIEW…MATCH Option
+The VIEW..MID..MATCH Option

-• Base Position — where the first segment begins,
+• Base Position — where the first segment begins.

 • Index — which segment (occurrence) you want to view.

-This is ideal for processing flat-file segments, binary headers, fixed-layout structures, or tightly packed lists of codes—without doing your own loop arithmetic.
+This is ideal for processing flat-file segments, binary headers, fixed-layout structures, or tightly packed lists of codes, without doing your own loop arithmetic.

-Syntax for the MATCH Option
+Syntax for the Fixed-Width MATCH Form

-• index: The segment number to view (1-based).
+• index — the segment number to view (1-based).

 Multiple Views Inside a CLUSTER